AB2212/ab2212.github.io/_posts/2020-04-24-Introduction to Evolution Strategy.md

              element
     '''

-    # Subtracting max of x from each x for numerical stability,
+    # Subtracting max of x from each element of x for numerical
-    # as this results in the largest argument to exp being 0
+    # stability as this results in the largest argument to
-    # ruling out the possibility of overﬂow
+    # exp being 0, ruling out the possibility of overﬂow
     # Read more about it at :
     # https://www.deeplearningbook.org/contents/numerical.html